kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 ## This Code Is Optimized
 This code optimized to run as fast as possible in two ways:

-1. __No need to use widgets.js:__ `widgets.js` is the core Twitter file for creating various kinds of Twitter buttons on a site.
-Not using it for this code means that my site will make one *less* server request.
-I should point out that Twitter prefers that your site use this file if it has any sort of Tweet sharing functionality, but it seems to work fine without it.
+1. __No need to use widgets.js:__ `widgets.js` is the core Twitter file used to  create various kinds of Twitter buttons on a site.
+Not needing it for this code means that my site will make one less server request.
+I should point out that Twitter prefers that you use this file on your site if when creating Tweet functionality, but the code seems to work fine without it.

 2. __No need for plugins:__ No need for any jQuery plugins, WordPress plugins, Drupal plugins or whatever.
 This code creates a very small footprint.